tabrindle/install-subset/README.md

 `npm install -g install-subset`

 ## Usage

-Add something like to your package.json:
+Add something like this to your package.json:
 ```
 "subsets": {
   "build": {